jpraus/arduino-opentherm/README.md

 7. Mount the shield on Arduino UNO (disconnected from the computer).
 It should power up.
 8. Well done!
 You are now ready to have some fun with the shield.

+### Compatibility with Wemos D1 (ESP8266)

+The shield is compatible with a Wemos D1 development board which is using ESP8266 instead of AVR chips.
+You only need to replace the original **R11** resistor with **4k7** resistor because Wemos D1 has 3.3V logic.

 ## Working with library ##

 Library contains 3 examples to test out your setup.
 These examples are configured to use pins defined above, but library will allow you to change pins to your custom ones.